 (iv) The blessing of restoration (v 12).

-As Isaiah demonstrated in chapter 58 of his prophecy fasting is the divinely appointed means chosen by God to achieve certain spiritual objectives that he has determined in His divine plan and purpose for us.
-But the decision we make to fast is a matter for personal choice.
+As Isaiah demonstrated in chapter 58 of his prophecy, fasting is the divinely appointed means chosen by God to achieve certain spiritual objectives that he has determined in His divine plan and purpose for us.
+But the decision we make to fast is a matter of personal choice.
 Will you make that decision today to pray and fast?
 Will you make the decision to join with others to fast in pursuit of those common dreams and visions God has placed in the hearts of His people?
 Let us do it today.
 Let us fast.

 Other Great Old Testament Passages on Fasting for further study: